CrystalVulpine/VoxelPlanet/README.md

 ## Mods

-VoxelPlanet plans to support a mod API.
-Currently only one mod test function is available, and it's only available for Linux systems.
+VoxelPlanet has a basic mod API.
+Currently it's only available for Linux systems.
 Check the docs for more information.

 ## Checklist: